 Start with pieces made of treated lumber.
 Other species that resist rotting are redwood, cedar, and teak.
 Even rot-resistant species don’t last forever and need some love.

 Waterproofing wood patio furniture means sealing it completely before applying any finish.
 Then you can either paint or varnish.
-Plan on recoating every year.
+Plan on re-coating every year to keep it looking fresh.

-Wood, unlike polymer and aluminum, doesn’t withstand perpetual water and hates sitting in a puddle.
-Move it out of the rain or cover it up completely.
+Wood, unlike polymer and aluminum, doesn’t withstand perpetual water and hates sitting in a puddle, so it’s best to move it out of the rain or cover it up completely during the rainy season.

 Waterproof Outdoor Cushions

-Your patio furniture can coexist with a harsh, wet climate—if you protect it.
+The good news is that most of your patio furniture can coexist with a harsh, wet climate—so long as you protect it.

 Give cushions years more life and add some excitement to your outdoor living space.
-Cushion covers come in fabrics and patterns for every taste.
+Cushion covers come in fabrics and patterns to suit every style and taste.
+We’ll explore a few of our favorite cushion cover colors and patterns in the section below.

 What’s on the Floor?